JeonJiw/sudoku_CSP/README.md

 - Add Forward Checking or AC-3 for arc consistency
 - Support for loading user-uploaded puzzles
 - GUI with Tkinter or Pygame

----

-👤 Created by [Your Name]
-🔗 Powered by Python CSP techniques